mahmoud/glom/docs/api.rst

 The ``glom`` Function
 ---------------------

 Where it all happens.
 The reason for the season.
-The eponymous function, ``glom``.
+The eponymous function, :func:`~glom.glom`.

 .. autofunction:: glom.glom